cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

     type: cloudify.nodes.WebServer
 {{< /highlight  >}}

 This example defines a node named `http_web_server` of [type](https://docs.cloudify.co/latest/developer/blueprints/spec-node-types/) `cloudify.nodes.WebServer`.
 The type definition is derived from the import section.
-In this case we chose one of the [built in types](https://docs.cloudify.co/latest/developer/blueprints/built-in-types/).
+In this case, we chose one of the [built in types](https://docs.cloudify.co/latest/developer/blueprints/built-in-types/).
 The `cloudify.nodes.WebServer` type is defined in the [types.yaml](https://cloudify.co/spec/cloudify/6.3.0/types.yaml) file.

-> Note: A simplified way to browse through the definition of each available node types in each plugin would be to use the IDE code completion feature which is supported through the {{< param product_name >}} [IDE Integration](https://docs.cloudify.co/latest/developer/ide_autocomplete/))
+> Note: A simplified way to browse through the definition of each available node type in each plugin would be to use the IDE code completion feature which is supported through the {{< param product_name >}} [IDE Integration](https://docs.cloudify.co/latest/developer/ide_autocomplete/).

 Most node types are derived from `cloudify.nodes.Root`, which defines a few interfaces for lifecycle, validation, and monitoring (see below).
 You can also see that operations can be specified for many different parts of a node's lifecycle.
 These operations offer you flexibility when modeling your environment.
 For example, a web server might be installed during the "create" operation, and the server software may be stopped via the "stop" operation.